suveshpandey/StudyTap/backend/README.md

 ### 4. Chat System
 - **Subject-Specific Chats**: Students can chat about specific subjects
-- **Branch-Wide Chats**: Students can chat across all materials in their branch
+- **Branch Chats**: Students can chat across all materials in their branch
 - **Message History**: Persistent chat history
 - **Smart Filtering**: Kendra filters results by university and subject/branch